ashrithr/LogEventsProcessing/README.md

 Description:
 ===========

+Log Processing storm topology for:

+ 1. count the log events per minute
+ 2. status codes
+ 3. find out which country & city the request is coming from

-Log Processing storm topology to count the log events per minute and status codes from http logs and parallely persist the events, this is a example storm-topology, illustrating integration between storm, kafka, logstash and cassandra
+from http logs and persist the events, this is a example storm-topology, illustrating integration between storm, kafka, logstash and cassandra

 Dependencies:
 ============